 Bogota is a vigorous place that will inspire the senses and spoil you for choice in the entertainment stakes.
 With over 40 theaters there`s likely to be a performance on every night of the week during your stay.
 Visit the historic Carmarin Theater of Carmen, enjoy first-class opera at the Colon Theater, catch a classic production at the Theater of La Candelaria, or experience an open air show at La Media Torta.
 To enjoy some classical music you should visit the National Symphony Orchestra of Colombia at the Cristobal Colon Theater.

 A host of sporting events are held at the Plaza de Toros Santamaria, including bullfights for fans of such a sport.
 The other big draw with enthusiastic crowds is soccer which takes place in three clubs across Bogota Sante Fe, Le Equidad and los Millonarios.
-The Colombian national team plays its matches at El Campin Stadium, as do both Millonarios and Santa Fe, which should make for a good spectacle if a game is scheduled.Register now for free!
+The Colombian national team plays its matches at El Campin Stadium, as do both Millonarios and Santa Fe, which should make for a good spectacle if a game is scheduled.GET STARTED!

 Take a Piece Back

 A spectacular souvenir is a real emerald originating from a local Colombian mine.
 Or opt for silver jewelry, leather goods or a tailored suit.
 You`ll find these in the impressive choice of malls across Bogota such as Centro Mayor, El Retiro Mall, and Santafe.

 On a tour around districts such as La Candelaria you`ll also have the opportunity to buy a range of handicrafts.
 Take a tour down the fascinating Pasaje Rivas on Calle 9 and buy some nicely priced local goods from the friendly vendors.